MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 * Universal API compliance **(U)**: Binaries in the universal driver package call only those APIs and DDIs that are included in UWP-based editions of Windows 10.
 These DDIs are marked as **Universal** on the corresponding documentation reference pages.
 INF files use only universal INF syntax.

 Additionally, Universal drivers also benefit from the principles of driver package isolation.
-You'll find detailed guidance on how to follow these best practices in the ["Driver Package Isolation"](driver-isolation.md) page.
+You'll find detailed guidance on how to follow these best practices in the [Driver Package Isolation](driver-isolation.md) page.

 In the documentation, we use the **DCHU** acronym to refer to these principles.
 Later in this article, you'll find guidance to make your driver package DCHU-compliant.
 Also check out [Universal driver scenarios](universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) applies the DCHU design principles.